Andrew-Bennett/andrewbennettlimited/index.md

 <br/>

 <p>An experienced consultant helping to deliver enterprise cloud computing solutions.
 With a focus on Azure DevOps and Security Management.
-Brings experience with Fortune 500 Companies and other large scale global IT projects.</p>
+Brings a wealth of experience with Fortune 500 Companies and other large scale global IT projects.</p>

 <p>When not investigating the latest technology, can usually be found wondering the streets of a new city or out exploring the wonders of nature.</p>